Alloy Artifacts

 [Blue-Point 15 Inch Adjustable Wrench]

-Fig. 266.
+Fig. 274.
 Blue-Point 15 Inch Adjustable Wrench, with Insets for Side View and Back Side Detail.

-Fig. 266 shows a larger example, a Blue-Point 15 inch adjustable wrench with a tapered handle.
+Fig. 274 shows a larger example, a Blue-Point 15 inch adjustable wrench with a tapered handle.
 The wrench is marked with the Blue-Point logo plus "Forged Alloy Steel" and "Made in U.S.A." forged into the front, with "Snap-on Tools Corp." and "Kenosha, Wisconsin" forged into the back side.
-Both sides of the shank are also marked with the nominal size as "15" followed by double quote marks.

 The overall length is 15.4 inches, and the maximum opening is 1.7 inches.
 The maximum head thickness was measured at 0.93 inches.
+The finish is chrome plating.

 There's an interesting story behind this wrench that provides a useful maintenance tip as well.
-The wrench was purchased from a local used tool store for a very modest price, but with a catch -- the adjusting knurl and pin were missing.
+The wrench was purchased from a local used tool store for a very modest price, but with a catch — the adjusting knurl and pin were missing.
 The wrench seemed like a bargain assuming that replacement parts could be obtained from Snap-on, but as it turned out, the friendly local Snap-on dealer was no longer able to get parts for Blue-Point adjustable wrenches.
 A check for Diamond brand replacement parts also proved fruitless.

-A solution to the problem came some time later while cleaning an old Diamond brand adjustable wrench.
-With the wrench disassembled, the screw pin holding the knurl was noted as being threaded on the inside end, a design also used by Crescent adjustable wrenches.
-(Other wrenches such as Utica have the threads on the outer end of the screw.)
 A quick check confirmed that the Diamond screw pin was interchangeable with a Crescent model, and an online check (of the Cooper Tools website) showed that replacement parts were still available for Crescent brand adjustable wrenches.
 (But in the larger sizes only, 12 inches and up.)
 The Crescent part number was AC115PSK for the repair kit including the adjusting knurl, retaining pin, and spring.

 To make matters even more convenient, the AC115PSK kit could be ordered online from Amazon at a small discount!
 A few days later the parts arrived by mail, and the old wrench was soon as good as new.